-According to China Customs, from 2015 to 2021, China's crude oil imports rose from 335 million tons to 513 million tons, despite down 5.38% year-on-year most recently.
+According to China Customs, China's crude oil imports rose 10.96% from 2022 to 2023 from 508 million metric tons to 564 million metric tons.
 At present, China is the world 's largest importer of crude oil.

-In 2021, the top 10 crude oil exporters to China were: Saudi Arabia, Russia, Iraq, Oman, Angola, UAE, Brazil, Kuwait, Malaysia, and Norway.
-The Middle East as a whole remained the largest exporter to China, accounting for 48.6% of the country's total imports.
+In 2023, the top 10 crude oil exporters to China were: Russia, Saudi Arabia, Iraq, UAE, Malaysia, UAE, Oman, Brazil, Angola, Kuwait, and the U.S. The Middle East as a whole remained the largest exporter to China, accounting for 44.45% of the country's total imports.

-Prior to the 1990s, crude oil was an important source of China's export income.
-With the rise in domestic demand, however, crude oil exports have been declining since the mid-1990s.
+Crude oil was an important source of export income for China before the 1990s.
+With the rise in domestic demand, however, export volume has been falling since the mid-1990s.
 At present, a small amount of crude oil exports remained, mostly owing to long-term trade agreements.
-According to the BP Statistical Review of World Energy 2020, China exported 400,000 metric tons of crude oil in 2019, a year-on-year decrease of 83.3%.
+According to the El Statistical Review of World Energy 2023, China exported 1.3 million metric tons of crude oil in 2022, a year-on-year decrease of 18.75%.